degski/Mado/README.md

     47 B  h3
     48 W  g6->f6 *W*

     By turn 45 it's pretty much all over.
-The computer's move 47 is just killing time until I win on turn 48 by surrounding e7.
+The computer's Move 47 is just killing time until I win on turn 48 by surrounding e7.

            1 2 3 4 5